CFL 2019: Mohun Bagan rout George Telegraph 4-0 to remain in title hunt | Goal.com

 VP Suhair (15’), Salvador Perez (35’), Nongdamba Naorem (71’) and Francisco Gonzalez (85’) were on target to guide Mohun Bagan to a convincing win.

-Spanish coach Antonio Vicuna made two changes in the Mohun Bagan starting XI which defeated Bhowanipore FC 2-0 in their last match at the Kalyani Stadium.
+Spanish coach Antonio Vicuna made two changes to the Mohun Bagan starting XI which defeated Bhowanipore FC 2-0 in their last match at the Kalyani Stadium.

 The Mariners returned to their home ground after a gap of three matches.
-Their record has been dreadful at their as they managed to collect just one point from the first two matches they played there.
+Their record at the venue had been a dreadful one after they managed to collect just one point from the first two matches they played there.

-Mohun Bagan looked determined for full points right from the beginning of the match and looked aggressive in their approach.
+Mohun Bagan looked determined to bag full points right from the beginning of the match and looked aggressive in their approach.

 Bagan could have doubled their lead within two minutes of the first goal had Nongdamba Naorem been a little clinical.
 Salva Chamorro sent a cross but Naorem failed to keep it on target.

 In the 35th minute, the Green and Maroons finally found their second goal when Salva Chamorro registered his name on the score sheet with a brilliant header.
 Joseba Beitia initiated the move and found Gurjinder at the end of the box.
-The Bagan skipper floated the cross inside the box which the Spanish striker headed in.
+The Bagan skipper floated the cross inside the box where the Spanish striker made no mistake with his header.

 Nongdamba Naorem netted the third goal of the match in the 71st minute from Chullova’s pass.
-Once again it was Beitia who architected the move from the goal down the middle.
-The Spaniard found Chullova inside the box who squared the ball for Naorem who found the back of the net.
+Once again, it was Beitia who was the chief architect of the move for the goal down the middle.
+The Spaniard found Chullova inside the box who squared the ball for Naorem who placed it into the back of the net.

 Francisco Gonzalez hammered the final nail in George Telegraph's coffin in the 85th minute.
 The Spanish defensive midfielder found the back of the net with an opportunistic header from Naorem's low cross.